Code Coverage vs. Test Coverage: Pros and Cons

 - Sufficiency of testing is much more complicated attribute than coverage can answer.
 So, look for signs from software users or if possible, use it yourself – that will help you get an idea if tests are really sufficient.

-Beyond Code Coverage: Towards Holistic Test Coverage
+Beyond Just Coverage: Towards Holistic Test Scope

-What would be truly useful is to measure actual test coverage, going beyond unit tests to include integration tests, acceptance tests, and manual tests as well.
+What would be truly useful is to measure actual test scope, going beyond unit tests to include integration tests, acceptance tests, and manual tests as well.
 Traditionally there has been no easy way to see a unified test coverage metric across all types of tests and all test systems in one place.